 The greatest writer and thinker on free speech is Murray Rothbard.
-This essay of his deserves pride of place in any archive of free speech issues, even this archive of neglected Australian articles on the subject, which also covers related areas including consumer protection, freedom of choice, media ownership, media bias and government-sponsored/directed media like the ABC, which is currently crowdfunded at gunpoint when it could be crowdfunded (if its supporters are to be believed) through consensual means.
+This essay of his deserves pride of place in any archive of free speech issues, even this archive of neglected Australian articles on the subject, which also covers related areas including consumer protection, freedom of choice, free press, media ownership, media bias and government-sponsored/directed media like the ABC, which is currently crowdfunded at gunpoint when it could be crowdfunded (if its supporters are to be believed) through consensual means.

 1. The Case Against the Australian Classification BoardLennie Lower’s Annual: A Side Splitter (Sydney: National Press, 1944), pp. 111-12; originally: “No More Cowboys and Indians,” Smith’s Weekly, October 21, 1944, p.
 9. Lower also addressed the subject in an article republished in Here’s Lower (Sydney: Hale & Ironmonger, 1983), pp. 90-91, as “Let’s Become Purer.”